Wouldn't It Be Good: Background and recording

 "Wouldn't It Be Good" was the second single from Kershaw's debut studio album Human Racing (1984).
 It spent three weeks at No. 4 on the UK Singles Chart and was successful throughout Europe, as well as a top-10 entry in Canada and Australia.
 Kershaw is also most closely associated with this song in the United States, where it narrowly missed the top 40.
 Kershaw performed it at Live Aid in London's Wembley Stadium in July 1985.

 Kershaw's first single from this album had failed to be a major hit, and it was on the strength of this recording's success that the earlier single, "I Won't Let the Sun Go Down on Me", was promoted for a re-release.
-This time the single went all the way to No. 2 in the UK, becoming his highest-charting single there to date.
+This time, the single went all the way to No. 2 in the UK, becoming his highest-charting single there to date.

 Kershaw remembers that this was one of the last songs he wrote for the Human Racing album, mapping out the chords first on a keyboard.
 However, the aggressive guitar sound he wanted led to a clash in harmonics and therefore the result sounded rather unpleasant.
-Thus he decided to create a kind of "guitar orchestra", inspired by work of Queen's Brian May, where the notes were separated into single lines and harmonies.
+Thus he decided to create a kind of "guitar orchestra", inspired by the work of Queen's Brian May, where the notes were separated into single lines and harmonies.
 Kershaw elaborates on the layering of the guitar lines:

 I think I'm playing fifths in one go.
 But some of the more subtle notes just didn't work, so I think I did about four takes of each note, so there were a lot of takes, and this was all on analogue tape, obviously.
 We then bounced them all together to make that one sound.

 According to Kershaw, there were about 20 guitars on this song alone, and there was a bit of trouble in trying to get the other instruments being overdubbed (such as bass and keyboards) in tune with the guitars.
 The main synthesizer riff was produced using a combination of PPG Wave 2.2 and a Yamaha DX7.